rust-lang/reference/src/destructors.md

 ### Scopes of function parameters

 All function parameters are in the scope of the entire function body, so are dropped last when evaluating the function.
-Actual function parameters are dropped after any named parameters that are bound to parts of it.
+Each actual function parameter is dropped after any bindings introduced in that parameter's pattern.

 ```rust
 # struct PrintOnDrop(&'static str);